 Granada, set in the foothills of the Sierra Nevada mountains in southern Spain, is full of amazing Moorish heritage which dates back over 700 years.
 The pinnacle of this has to be the Alhambra – a compound of lavish palaces, ancient forts and stunning gardens.

 The Alhambra has to be the main draw to visit the city, but there’s lots of other things to do here too.
 You can get through most of the sights in 2 days, but if you want to take your time, a long weekend is perfect to enable you to take in the history, the narrow streets and the amazing food.
+Here are 8 amazing things to do in the city.

-ONE.
-The Alhambra – The Alcazabar
+1. The Alhambra – The Alcazabar

 The Alhambra is big.
 There are parts that are free to visit and then areas that aren’t.
 The parts that are free includes the Justice Gate, Arab baths, and Palacio de Carlos V. The three parts where you have to pay are the Alcazabar, the Palace and the Gardens.
 Most people try to do everything in a day, but we took our time and did it over two days.